Kerri-Anne Kennerley

 Kerri-Anne Kennerley (née Wright; born 22 September 1953) is an Australian television and radio presenter, actress and singer.
 She has more than 50 years in the industry, and is an inductee into the Logie Hall of Fame.
-Kennerley was a co-host on Network 10's Studio 10.
-She is currently due to star in Pippin at the Sydney Lyric Theatre as Pippin's grandmother, Berthe.
+Kennerley co-hosted Network 10's breakfast television program Good Morning Australia for 11 years.
+She then went on to replace Tracy Grimshaw and David Reyne as the host of Midday, making the show Midday with Kerri-Anne.
+After leaving Midday, she hosted her own breakfast television show on the Nine Network called Kerri-Anne (originally titled Mornings with Kerri-Anne) and was more recently a co-host on Network 10's Studio 10.
+She starred in Pippin at the Sydney Lyric Theatre in 2020 as Pippin's grandmother, Berthe.